PIA: Ex-militants blow hot, blame Sylva, senators – The Sun Nigeria

 From Paul Osuyi, Asaba

-Former Niger Delta agitators have vowed to make the region ungovernable until the Petroleum Industry Act is reviewed to increase the three per cent equity share to oil-bearing host communities.
+Former Niger Delta agitators have vowed to make the region ungovernable until provision in the Petroleum Industry Act (PIA) for oil bearing communities is reviewed upward from the current three per cent equity.

-The Urhobo-Isoko Youth Wing and ex-agitator leaders of phase I, II, III of the Presidential Amnesty Programme (PAP), blamed the Minister of State for Petroleum, Timipre Sylva, and Niger Delta senators for the deprivation of the region.
+The ex-militants under the aegis of Urhobo-Isoko Youth Wing and ex-agitator leaders of phase I, II, III of the Presidential Amnesty Programme (PAP), blamed Minister of State for Petroleum, Timipre Sylva and Niger Delta senators for the deprivation of the region in the Act.

-They said the minister and senators from the region backed President Muhammadu Buhari in hurriedly signing the bill into law, for selfish interests.
+They said the minister and senators from the region backed President Muhammadu Buhari in hurriedly signing the bill into law for their selfish interests.

-Chairman of Urhobo-Isoko Ex-militants Phase I, II, III, Joseph Figbele and his vice Solomon Adu who spoke on behalf of the group said the ‘I-don’t-care’ attitude of both Sylva and Niger Delta senators was responsible for the three per cent for the oil-bearing communities because of their personal aggrandisement.
+Chairman of Urhobo-Isoko Ex-militants Phase I, II, III, Joseph Figbele and his deputy, Solomon Adu who spoke on behalf of the group, claimed the ‘I don’t care attitude’ of both Sylva and senators from the region was responsible for the three per cent allocated for oil bearing communities.

-The group said the controversial three per cent was not only an affront to the lamentation of the oil-bearing communities but also a total disregard to the plights and agitations of the people of the region over the years.
+The group described the allocation of three per cent as not only an affront but also a total disregard to the plights and agitations of people of the region over the years.

-Saying that the region will not know peace if the review is not affected, they insisted that host communities had suffered several degradations over the decades of oil exploration by oil companies.
+They vowed that the region would not know peace if the review was not done.
+They said host communities had suffered several degradation over the decades of oil exploration by oil companies and that the PIB was geared to address this injustice.

 Leave a Reply